Prestwould: Description and history

 Prestwould Plantation today consists of almost 46 acre on the north side of the Roanoke River.
 Its main house is situated on a hill overlooking the upper reaches of John H. Kerr Reservoir, created after the U.S. Army Corps of Engineers built a dam in the 1950s.
 The plantation complex includes eight buildings, all built before 1830 and most dating to the 1780s.
 The stone house features a hip roof and a pair of interior chimneys.
 The main symmetrical facade has seven bays: Doric columns support a gabled porch which shelters the center three bays of the first floor.
-Two other sides of the building hae similar porches.
+Two other sides of the building have similar porches.
 The secondary buildings of the complex are all wood-frame structures, and include an office, plantation store, slave quarters, and a pair of smokehouses.